tanweien/tp/docs/UserGuide.md

 Format: `redo`

-> :bulb: **TIP** This function only works if there are commands to redo.
+> :bulb: **TIP:** This function only works if there are commands to redo.
 >
-> The “redo” command is the inverse of the “undo” command.
+> :spiral_notepad: **NOTE:** The “redo” command is the inverse of the “undo” command.
 It redoes an action that was undone.
 > This is valuable if you accidentally execute the "undo" command too many times.

 Examples: